Greetings to all!

 Above all, Traditional tools (Web 1.0 and 2.0) make search matching “word by word like” of the text in relation to what is published on the network.
 In other words, often it brings information bias of what is most abundant ending up not bringing what is most relevant to the user at that time.

 Web 3.0 systems, however, seek contextualised knowledge to assist people in their jobs, pointing to series of analysis and potentially helpful information.

 One of the distinctions of Web 3.0 search engine, is the time that user need to spend sailing in a sea of information to find what he/she really wants to get solved.

 Companies like Apple and IBM have been investing heavily in Web 3.0 technologies, for example, the Google Inc. over the past decade has made several acquisitions of companies in the Semantic Web area, such as Applied Semantics, and Metaweb Technologies, Inc, among others.

-Aquarela developed VORTX Big Data to make predictive analytics a lot easier, more precise and more robust than current solutions on the market with significant impact on business problems such as: Churn reduction, business scenarios discovery, predictive maintenance, market segmentation and healthcare resource optimisation.
+Aquarela has developed Vortx Big Data platform to make predictive analytics a lot easier, more precise and more robust than current solutions on the market with significant impact on business problems such as:

 - business scenarios discovery,